eriqande/mega-non-model-wgs-snakeflow/README.md

 -   `bqsr_qual`.
 Only sites with a variant quality (QUAL) score equal to or greater than this value will be retained in the known-variants set.
-For the test data set, this is set at 40, but should be larger (perhaps 100) for data sets with more depth and more individuals.
+For the test data set, this is set at 37, but should be larger (perhaps 100) for data sets with more depth and more individuals.

 -   `bqsr_qd`.
 Only sites with a `QD`—a variant quality score, normalized by the number of reads—will be retained. `INFO/QD` is calculated by GATK.
 If it is low, it means that a variant has been called but the base quality scores for that variant are low on most, if not all, of the reads supporting that variant.
-The default here is 9, but the effect of that should be investigated.
+The value in the .test data set is 15, but the effect of that should be investigated.

 ### What values should be chosen?